-Sunyata is now offering regular online retreats during the current pandemic.
+Sunyata is now offering regular online retreats.
 We want to offer this as a way for everyone to develop and maintain their Dhamma practice.
 As part of this we want to make the retreat experience as beneficial as possible.
 We are asking all participants on retreat to read and commit to the following guidelines:

 Committing to Being on Retreat